callum-savage/waterbom/README.md

         -   [ ] Replace the existing `list_requests()` etc. functions
     -   [ ] Demonstrate typical usage in README
     -   [ ] Write a vignette demonstrating typical usage
+    -   [ ] Always point inhereted documentation at get_bom_data rather than get_station_list, if possible
 -   [ ] Testing
 -   [ ] Match the WDO interface
     -   [ ] Only return active stations, or similar, by default